REV23 Desktop COVID-19 Update

 We will also use this blog post to address some frequently asked questions regarding REV23 and this time.

 Q: Can clients sign their release form from their phone or tablet out of the studio?

 A: No. As always, clients must sign the secured signature pad.
-Besides being a legal grey area, release forms have always need to be signed in person, and a physical ID check performed to detect fake IDs.
+Besides being a legal grey area, release forms have always needed to be signed in person, and a physical ID check performed.
 In the long run this does not seem like a huge concern.
 If someone is in your studio getting tattooed for hours, signing the signature pad won't make much of a difference.
 Lysol wipe the pen when they're done, and you should be good to go.
+DO NOT SPRAY LYSOL DIRECTLY ON THE SIGNATURE PAD!
 REV23 X, our upcoming mobile app will be able to support such a scenario with ease, though I'm still not sure if it will be added because of the aforementioned grey area.

 Beyond that though, its recommended you read REV23: A Decade of Tattoo Studio Software Part 4 - Road to Mobile for background information on why REV23 Desktop cannot suddenly support this feature.